BloxDev-Hub/BloxDev-Hub/docs/Lua-Learning/functions.md

 title: Functions
 ---

-# Functions in lua
-Functions are one of the fundamentals of scripting.
-It's one of the first things you will learn in scripting.
-In this article, I will explain what functions are, how to use them, and when to use them.

 ## What are functions?
 You can think of functions as sets of instructions that can be used multiple times.
 Functions can make your code look neat and readable.